-Member Heather Avery, Chief Steward and Health & Safety Rep. for Local 193 Avery and MacIvor describe the first two years as the most difficult time because they weren't fully aware of the extent of their OHS rights.
+Member Heather Avery, Chief Steward and Health & Safety Rep. for Local 193 Avery and Maclvor describe the first two years as the most difficult time because they weren't fully aware of the extent of their OHS rights.
 "During the first two years, we would bring members' complaints to the Joint Occupational Health & Safety Committee (JOHS) and hope the Employer was following up with the owner of the building.
 This could take time.
-We would see maintenance people on the roof and would see them making adjustments and we were told to be patient and see if the adjustments worked," says MacIvor.
+We would see maintenance people on the roof and would see them making adjustments and we were told to be patient and see if the adjustments worked," says Maclvor.
 "They would blame a lot of these things on the (changing) seasons," she recalls.
 "There were all these reasons why we could be experiencing these symptoms.
 They seemed rational.
 They seemed reasonable.
 Much of the time we appeared unreasonable.
 But

 Member Heather MacIvor, Steward and Health & Safety Rep. for Local 193 people were still not feeling well.
-We were going nowhere with internal remediation."
-Avery is a Chief Steward, has experience with the union, and sits on the JOHSC along with representatives from management, CUPE and NSNU.
-"We have really good people on the JOHSC and work within our mandate to represent the OHS concerns of the membership," she says.
-"After the two years, people were feeling worse and not knowing what to do," says MacIvor.
-"We had a lot of respiratory symptoms in our department.
-People would lose their voice.
-They would have burning, red, and sore eyes - not just dry.
-They had facial flushing, and unusual headaches.
-People weren't really speaking up - they didn't want to complain."
+We were going "It started to scare people," says Maclvor.
+"People nowhere with internal remediation." were breaking out in rashes before your eyes - it was Avery is a Chief Steward, has experience with the union, very concerning.
+You felt so bad for someone else. and sits on the JOHSC along with representatives from You might not feel that for yourself.
+But when you are management, CUPE and NSNU.
+"We have really good looking at a colleague you sit beside every day and people on the JOHSC and work within our mandate to you have to tell them 'you are not looking well, what represent the OHS concerns of the membership," she is happening to you' and they are having these terrible says. things happen to them - you want to fight for them."
+"After the two years, people were feeling worse and Following instructions was absolutely necessary not knowing what to do," says Maclvor.
+"We had a throughout the process.
+"When you have bad air lot of respiratory symptoms in our department.
+People quality - it can be like an invisible monster," explains would lose their voice.
+They would have burning, red, Maclvor.
+"The Department of Labour's OHS Officer told and sore eyes - not just dry.
+They had facial flushing, us we had to work through a process of elimination.
+So and unusual headaches.
+People weren't really speaking we started with the simplest of things.
+We took plants up - they didn't want to complain."
 With the help and support received from the NSGEU OHS Officer Paul Cormier, and Employee Relations Officer Donnie MacNeil, as well as an OHS Officer from the Department of Labour and Pictou County Health Authority OHS consultant were able to convince the Employer to bring in an independent consultant to assess the building.
 "He went through the building and there were adjustments made and some things were found.
-Some things started to improve," says MacIvor.
+Some things started to improve," says Maclvor.
 However, as time went on people grew sicker and started missing more time at work.
-"It was primarily respiratory," says MacIvor.
+"It was primarily respiratory," says Maclvor.
 "People were feeling faint and foggy, as though they were going to pass out.
 The flushing feeling and feelings of light headedness continued."
 "We kept looking for a smoking gun... but it was not there," adds Avery.

-"When we called the Department of Labour for the second time, we were very fortunate that we had the same officer," recalls MacIvor.
+"When we called the Department of Labour for the second time, we were very fortunate that we had the same officer," recalls Maclvor.
 "She knew the history and knew where to pick up.
 She met with us and facilitated us working together.
 She was really great.
 I attribute a lot to her."
 Still, the symptoms continued for many.